Tyler-Laudenslager/Mysteries-of-Galoo/README.md

 # Mysteries-of-Galoo
-Text-Based RPG written in Python (personal project)
+Text-Based RPG written in Python 3

 Armory.py module handles all the weapons armor amulets for the characters/enemies.